-When you create a UNIQUE or PRIMARY KEY index, InnoDB must do some extra work.
+Note that when you create a UNIQUE or PRIMARY KEY index, InnoDB must do some extra work.
 For UNIQUE indexes, InnoDB checks that the table contains no duplicate values for the key.
 For a PRIMARY KEY index, InnoDB also checks that none of the PRIMARY KEY columns contains a NULL.
 It is best to define the primary key when you create a table, so you need not rebuild the table later.

-2.3 Implementation Details of Fast Index Creation
+2.3 Implementation

 InnoDB has two types of indexes: the clustered index and secondary indexes.
 Since the clustered index contains the data values in its B-tree nodes, adding or dropping a clustered index does involve copying the data, and creating a new copy of the table.
 A secondary index, however, contains only the index key and the value of the primary key.
-This type of index can be created or dropped without copying the data in the clustered index.
-Because each secondary index contains copies of the primary key values (used to access the clustered index when needed), when you change the definition of the primary key, all secondary indexes are recreated as well.
+This type of index may be created or dropped without copying the data in the clustered index.
+Furthermore, because the secondary index contains the values of the primary key (used to access the clustered index when needed), when you change the definition of the primary key, thus recreating the clustered index, all secondary indexes are recreated as well.

 Dropping a secondary index is simple.
-Only the internal InnoDB system tables and the MySQL data dictionary tables are updated to reflect the fact that the index no longer exists.
-InnoDB returns the storage used for the index to the tablespace that contained it, so that new indexes or additional table rows can use the space.
+Only the internal InnoDB system tables and the MySQL data dictionary tables need to be updated to reflect the fact that the index no longer exists.
+InnoDB returns the storage used for the index to the tablespace that contained it, so that new indexes or additional table rows may use the space.

-To add a secondary index to an existing table, InnoDB scans the table, and sorts the rows using memory buffers and temporary files in order by the values of the secondary index key columns.
-The B-tree is then built in key-value order, which is more efficient than inserting rows into an index in random order.
+To add a secondary index to an existing table, InnoDB scans the table, and sorts the rows using memory buffers and temporary files in order by the value(s) of the secondary index key column(s).
+The B-tree is then built in key-value order, which is more efficient than inserting rows into an index in random order with respect to the key values.
 Because the B-tree nodes are split when they fill, building the index in this way results in a higher fill-factor for the index, making it more efficient for subsequent access.

-2.4 Concurrency Considerations for Fast Index Creation
+2.4 Concurrency Considerations

-While an InnoDB secondary index is being created or dropped, the table is locked in shared mode.
-Any writes to the table are blocked, but the data in the table can be read.
-When you alter the clustered index of a table, the table is locked in exclusive mode, because the data must be copied.
+While a secondary index is being created or dropped, the table is locked in shared mode.
+That is, any writes to the table are blocked, but the data in the table may be read.
+When you alter the clustered index of a table, however, the table is locked in exclusive mode, because the data must be copied.
 Thus, during the creation of a new clustered index, all operations on the table are blocked.

-A CREATE INDEX or ALTER TABLE statement for an InnoDB table always waits for currently executing transactions that are accessing the table to commit or roll back.
-ALTER TABLE statements that redefine an InnoDB primary key wait for all SELECT statements that access the table to complete, or their containing transactions to commit.
-No transactions whose execution spans the creation of the index can be accessing the table, because the original table is dropped when the clustered index is restructured.
+Before it can start executing, a CREATE INDEX or ALTER TABLE command must always wait for currently executing transactions that are accessing the table to commit or rollback before it can proceed.
+In addition, ALTER TABLE commands that create a new clustered index must wait for all SELECT statements that access the table to complete (or their containing transactions to commit).
+Even though the original index exists throughout the creation of the new clustered index, no transactions whose execution spans the creation of the index can be accessing the table, because the original table must be dropped when clustered index is restructured.

-Once a CREATE INDEX or ALTER TABLE statement that creates an InnoDB secondary index begins executing, queries can access the table for read access, but cannot update the table.
-If an ALTER TABLE statement is changing the clustered index for an InnoDB table, all queries wait until the operation completes.
+Once a CREATE INDEX or ALTER TABLE command that creates a secondary index begins executing, queries may access the table for read access, but may not update the table.
+If an ALTER TABLE command is changing the clustered index, all queries must wait until the operation completes.